EVENTS

-Salinas Asian Festival (April)
+Salinas Asian Cultural Faire (April)

 Salinas Obon Festival (July)

 This is our showcase public event and our biggest fundraiser of the year.
+It is held on the last Sunday of July from 12 pm to 5 pm every year.

 Photo gallery of some of the demonstrations